11cafe/comfyui-workspace-manager/README.md

-# ☕️ ComfyUI Workspace Manager
+# ☕️ ComfyUI Workspace Manager - Comfyspace

-A ComfyUI custom node extension to manage all your workflows in one place, seamlessly switch between workflows.
-Create, update, delete workflows in one workspace.
+A ComfyUI custom node extension to centralize the management of all your workflows in one place.
+Seamlessly switch between workflows, as well as create, update, and delete them within a single workspace.

 **Looking for colaborators and coworkers to develop this ComfyUI project management tool**.
-If you know React, Python or ML model deployment, please reach out to me (weixuanfu01@gmail.com) if you're interested!
+If you know React, Python or ML model deployment, please reach out to weixuanfu01@gmail.com if you're interested!
 We want to make it easy to **manage, share and deploy** ComfyUI project.

 If you have questions or suggestions, please join our Discord: https://discord.gg/bN9E8MnMT5